Back to blog

 Microsoft Store

-Encrypted notes and passwords, verified by Microsoft — and distributed through every major platform store.
+Encrypted notes and passwords, now available through the Microsoft Store — and distributed through every major platform store.

 VS